abgroen/abgroen/content/post/0001_sept20_w1_stopthetalking/index.md

 date: "2020-03-26"
 diagram: true
 image:
-  caption: 'Image credit: [**Photo by Kristina Flour on Unsplash**]'
+  caption: 'Image credit: **Photo by Kristina Flour on Unsplash**'
   placement: 3
 math: true
-title: What's the point?
-Silence and thoughtfulness
+title: stop.the.talking!
+[1]: Silence and thoughtfulness
 ---

+This will become the first blog-post in the stop.the.talking! series where I dissect the current trent of talking without about issues, you know nothing about while forgetting how silence and thoughfulness can play an important part for mental clarity.
+The conclusion is clear: Take responsibility for yourself.

+[TEMPLATE]
 Academic is designed to give technical content creators a seamless experience.
 You can focus on the content and Academic handles the rest.

 **Highlight your code snippets, take notes on math classes, and draw diagrams from textual representation.**